eyecreate/ubuntu-chromebook-installer/README.md

 ChromeeOS - elementary OS installation script for Chromebooks
 ============================================

 ChromeeOS will install elementary OS (with ChrUbuntu) and apply automatically all the necessary fixes to run elementary OS on Chromebooks.
+It will allow you to dual-boot ChromeOS and elementary OS on your Chromebook.

 Supported device(s)
 -------------------